32olaa/reward-scope/README.md

 **Your agent's reward is going up, but its behavior is broken.
 RewardScope shows you why.**

-RewardScope detects reward hacking during RL training—before you waste hours on a broken policy.
-It tracks reward components, flags exploitation patterns, and gives you a live dashboard to see what's actually happening.
+RewardScope detects reward hacking during RL training, saving you from wasting hours on a broken policy.
+It tracks reward components, flags exploitation patterns, and provides a live dashboard to show exactly how your agent is learning.

 ## Try It Now
 ```bash